 - Set realistic expectations for birth.
 Birth is unpredictable and doesn’t always go according to plan.

 - Make sure your medical team is supportive.
-If your OBGYN or midwife doesn’t appear to listen to you or treats you with disrespect during pregnancy, it is an indicator that they will behave the same way when you’re giving birth.
+If your OBGYN or midwife doesn’t appear to listen to you or treats you with disrespect during pregnancy, it indicates that they will behave the same way when you’re giving birth.
 So, make sure you find a provider that is supportive, respectful, and on the same page as you.

-- Talk through your birth fears with your provider and plan for different birth scenarios.
+- Discuss your birth fears with your provider and plan for different birth scenarios.

 - Have a support person with you during birth.
-If it’s at all possible (it may not be during the pandemic), hire a doula.
+If possible, hire a doula.
 Doulas are a great support resource during birth.

 - Establish mental health support.
 If you’re prone to anxiety, begin working with a therapist during pregnancy.
 Have a plan for postpartum mental health support as well.